How to authenticate your personal domain name

 In the "Authenticate your domain" section of your domain name, click on "Get Started" (number 4 in the image).

-After validation, you will see 3 CNAME records that you must enter the DNS zone of your host to finalize the authentication of your domain name (number 8 in the image).
+After validation, you will see 3 CNAME records that you must enter in the DNS section of your host to finalize the authentication of your domain name (number 8 in the image).

 You need to copy these CNAMEs records in order to integrate them into the DNS Settings of your web host's site.